apache/druid/docs/tutorials/tutorial-kerberos-hadoop.md

 :::caution[Deprecated]

-Hadoop-based ingestion deprecated.
+Hadoop-based ingestion is deprecated.
 Use [SQL-based ingestion](../multi-stage-query/index.md) instead of MapReduce or [MiddleManager-less ingestion using Kubernetes](../development/extensions-core/k8s-jobs.md) instead of YARN.

 You must now explicitly opt-in to using the deprecated `index_hadoop` task type.
 To opt-in, set `druid.indexer.task.allowHadoopTaskExecution` to `true` in your `common.runtime.properties` file.
 For more information, see [#18239](https://github.com/apache/druid/pull/18239)